30 Positive Phrases in English to Spread Smiles and Good Feelings

 It feels good to be told something positive, right?

-Are you ready?
-Of course you are!
-Let’s learn 25 positive phrases for complimenting, encouraging, appreciating, giving feedback and congratulating.
+In this post, you’ll learn 30 positive phrases in English for complimenting, encouraging, appreciating, giving feedback and congratulating others.

 25 Positive Phrases in English

 A compliment is something nice you say to someone else about them.
 You could compliment someone’s appearance (clothing, smile, eyes, etc.), their work (writing, art, etc.) or even qualities you admire.
-It makes you feel good to give one, and also feels good to receive compliments.
+It makes you feel good to give and receive compliments.

 1. Your skirt is so pretty.